meshcloud/meshcloud-docs/docs/meshcloud.index.md

   of policies and perhaps resources to start using the cloud right away according to the compliance and best practices of your organization.
 - [Building Blocks](./administration.building-blocks.md): A building block is a piece of infrastructure that can be booked by you on top of a tenant.
-The library of Building Blocks is fully maintained by your administration team, so it depends what is available to you.
+The library of Building Blocks is fully maintained by your administration team, so it depends on what is available to you.
 You can view the library in the meshPanel.
 - [Platform](./meshcloud.platforms.md): The platform is the actual cloud platform that you can use to create a new tenant and start consuming the cloud.
 When you create a new project, you can select which platform(s) you want to use and the